Kerem-Haeger/filmhive_backend/README.md

 ## Security

-FilmHive API follows standard security practices expected for PP5:
+FilmHive API follows standard security practices:

 - Sensitive values stored in environment variables (not in repo)
 - DEBUG=False in production